PLP-WebTechnologies/july-2025-advanced-html5-enhancing-content-Jolofan/README.md

 Fill in the Student Training Registration Form.

 Submit the form to see HTML5 validation in action.
+--

-Files
+## Files
-enhanced-form.html → Main HTML file containing the complete project.
+* enhanced-form.html → Main HTML file containing the complete project.

-handwashing.mp4 (optional) → Video demonstrating proper handwashing.
+* Video demonstrating proper handwashing.

-nursing_ethics.mp3 (optional) → Audio explaining nursing ethics.
+* Audio explaining nursing ethics.